-Do you find it difficult to explain the difference between an inference and a conclusion?
-If so, you are not alone.
+Do you find it difficult to explain the difference between making inferences and drawing conclusions?
+If not, you are not alone.
 At lunch yesterday, this was a big debate among literacy specialists and instructional coaches.
 Are they synonyms?
 Is there a slight difference?
 Do you use inferring to draw conclusions?
-Today, I'm going to explore these and hopefully provide you with clarification and a next step for instruction.
+Today, I’m going to explore these and hopefully provide you with clarification and a next step for instruction.

-Making an inference is the process of figuring out missing information from information that IS included.
+Making inferences is the process of figuring out missing information from information that IS included.
 Inferences can be made with pictures, with characters, with plot, with the setting, and even with vocabulary.
 To infer is a thinking process of reading between the lines.
-We can use pictures and text clues to infer, and inferences are more situational.
+We can use pictures and text clues to infer, and making inferences are more situational.

 Conclusions are the judgments or decisions reached based on information learned.
 It requires reasoning or deep thinking and observation skills.
 I think of drawing conclusions as solving a mystery.
 Drawing conclusions is deeper than an inference.
 In fact, making inferences helps us draw conclusions.